Romania in World War I: The counteroffensive of the Central Powers

 After the Romanian troops were initially able to stop the German advance on the Jiu Valley, the German army regrouped on 29 October 1916.
-The German High Command created the Army Group Kühne, headquartered in Petroșani, under the command of General Viktor Kühne (de).
-This Army Group included the 11th and 301st Bavarian infantry divisions, which had previously fought the Romanians on the Jiu, the 41st Prussian and the 109th infantry divisions which were transferred from the Riga front as well as the newly formed 58th Cavalry Corps (z.b.V) under the command of General Egon von Schmettow, which included the 6th and 7th cavalry divisions.
+The German High Command created the Army Group Kühne, headquartered in Petroșani, under the command of General Viktor Kühne.
+This Army Group included the 11th and 301st Bavarian infantry divisions, which had previously fought the Romanians on the Jiu, the 41st Prussian and the 109th infantry divisions which were transferred from the Riga front, as well as the newly formed 58th Cavalry Corps (z.b.V) under the command of General Egon von Schmettow, which included the 6th and 7th cavalry divisions.
 The German reserves consisted of the 115th infantry division and two brigades of cyclists.
 The total manpower of the Army Group amounted to 80,000 troops with 30,000 horses.
 The Romanian forces could not withstand the new German attack which started on 1 November 1916.
 The Romanians retreated and on 21 November 1916 the German cavalry entered Craiova.
 The Romanian army continued its retreat towards the Olt River while the cavalry tried to slow the German advance in order to give it time to organize a defensive line along the Olt.
 Although the Romanian army made attempts to stop the advance of the German forces, such as in the Battle of Robănești, these were largely unsuccessful.

 Back on the coast, Field Marshal Mackensen and Bulgarian General Stefan Toshev launched a new offensive on 19 October, after a month of careful preparations, and achieved a decisive victory in the Second Battle of Cobadin.
 The Romanians and Russians were forced to withdraw out of Constanța (occupied by the Central Powers on 22 October).
 After the fall of Cernavodă, the defense of the unoccupied Dobruja was left only to the Russians, who were gradually pushed back towards the marshy Danube Delta.
 The Russian Army was now both demoralized and nearly out of supplies.
 Mackensen felt free to secretly pull a large number of troops back to the town of Svishtov in Bulgaria with an eye towards crossing the Danube river.

 In mid-November, after several tactical defeats in the Southern Carpathians (Bran-Câmpulung, Prahova Valley, Jiu Valley), Falkenhayn concentrated his best troops (the elite Alpenkorps) in the south for an attack on the Vulcan Pass.
-The Battle of Vulcan Pass was launched on 10 November.
+The Second Battle of the Jiu Valley was launched on 10 November.
 One of the young officers was the future Field Marshal Erwin Rommel.
 On 11 November, then-Lieutenant Rommel led the Württemberg Mountain Company in the capture of Mount Lescului.
 The offensive pushed the Romanian defenders back through the mountains and into the plains by 26 November.
 There was already snow covering the mountains and soon operations would have to halt for the winter.
 Advances by other parts of Falkenhayn's Ninth Army also pushed through the mountains; the Romanian army was being ground down by the constant battle and their supply situation was becoming critical.